4.1 Jurisdiction

 For more information on exchange, please contact the Centre for International Management.

 To be eligible to participate in International Exchange, students must be in Good Academic Standing (see 5 Academic Regulations and Standing).
 Students who enter second/third year on Academic Probation may apply for exchange with the understanding that the probation must be lifted prior to the academic year in which their exchange term takes place to be eligible to participate in an exchange.
+Students on Academic Probation, or otherwise currently ineligible, may apply for exchange.
+However, they will not be allocated to a partner school until they are deemed to be eligible.
 If not in Good Academic Standing, students may appeal to the Associate Dean, Undergraduate (or delegate) for special permission to participate in exchange while on probation.
 If an appeal is granted, students must still meet the academic requirements of the partner institution to be considered eligible to participate.
 For more information, see 7.4 Appeals to the Associate Dean, Undergraduate.

 Students are also expected to have successfully completed all first and second year required Commerce courses by the time they depart for exchange.
 However, students who have yet to complete one first- or second-year core Commerce course may participate in international exchange without seeking special permission.
 Students who have yet to complete more than one first- or second-year core Commerce course must appeal for special permission from the Associate Dean, Undergraduate (or delegate) to participate in exchange.